Nethercutt Collection: Concours d'Elegance

-The Nethercutt Collection team competes in prestigious Concours d'Elegance competitions and car shows, widely being considered as one of the greatest teams of all time.
+The Nethercutt Collection team competes in Concours d'Elegance competitions and car shows.
 The Collection has the most Best of Show titles of any competitor in the world, including a record six Best of Show titles at the pinnacle Pebble Beach and five at Amelia Island, both more than any other competitor.

 Best of Show titles

 Below is a list of known notable Best of Show titles: